marcocrowe/learn-machine-learning/entropy-lab-question.md

 ### Answer 3

-The feature `Marital Status` should be the root of the tree because it has the highest information gain of 2.0487.
-This means that it provides the most information about the target variable `Annual Income` compared to the other features.
-Therefore, it is a good choice for the root of the decision tree as it will help in making the most accurate predictions.
+The feature `Education` should be the root of the tree because it has the highest information gain of 0.7988.
+This means that the feature `Education` provides the most information about the target feature `Annual Income`.
+The feature `Marital Status` has an information gain of 0.5489, which is lower than the information gain of `Education`.
+Therefore, the feature `Marital Status` should not be the root of the tree.